Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace

+To ensure transparency, we reported our observations and our process for choosing the cluster numbers in the sections referenced above.

-\textit{Arbitrary study session length}: We chose an arbitrary length of 25 minutes for a study session in the trace log analysis, which potentially skews the results in unforeseeable ways.
-We chose this number based on our previous observations on how much time it is expected for a student to complete one exercise.
-Some other studies \citep[e.g.,][]{Jovanovic2017,Matcha2019DetectionLearningStrategies} have used a 30 minute cutoff, which is also arbitrary.
-Other heuristics could have potentially been more accurate, but there are no standardized rules for determining study sessions from trace logs \citep{Kovanovic2015DoesTimetaskEstimation}.
-Reliably determining when a study session ends would have required a more controlled experiment (e.g., a laboratory setting, or capturing participant screens).
+\textit{Selection of study session length}: In Section \ref{subsec:log_preprocessing}, we set a 25-minute length for a study session in the trace log analysis, which affected the number and the granularity of the study sessions.
+We chose this value based on the course context and our estimate of how much time a student would typically need to complete one exercise.
+Other heuristics could have been more accurate, but there are no standardized rules for determining study sessions from trace logs \citep{Kovanovic2015DoesTimetaskEstimation}.
+Some other studies \citep[e.g.,][]{Jovanovic2017,Matcha2019DetectionLearningStrategies} have used a 30-minute cut-off without an explicit rationale or grounding in the course context.
+Reliably determining when a study session ends would have required a more controlled experiment (e.g., a laboratory setting or capturing participant screens).
 We hypothesized that such a requirement would have yielded considerably less participants.